 Blue Cash Preferred® Card from American Express vs. Citi® Double Cash Card - 18 month BT offer

 Citi® recently rolled out an industry-changing program: Price Rewind (Citi is a CardRatings advertiser).
 Consumers are able to make purchases with their Citi® card and then ask Citi® if they’ve received the best deal.
 If they haven’t, Citi® will refund the cardholder the difference from what they paid, and the best deal.
 Couple that deal with Citi® Double Cash (1 percent on purchases, and 1 percent when you pay it back) and you’ve found a competitive card.
 If your spending patterns don’t align with the categories Blue Cash Preferred® Card from American Express offers, or if you shop online frequently, Citi® Double Cash may be a better card for you.

 Blue Cash Preferred® Card from American Express vs. Chase Freedom®

-Chase Freedom® offers 5% cash back for quarterly rotating categories.
-Crunch the numbers to see if 6% cash back on groceries or 5% cash back from restaurants or gas or any other future categories mean the most cash back for you.
+Chase Freedom® offers 5 percent cash back for quarterly rotating categories.
+Crunch the numbers to see if 6 percent cash back at supermarkets or 5 percent cash back from restaurants or gas or any other future categories mean the most cash back for you.

 Blue Cash Preferred® vs. Blue Cash Everyday® from American Express